7 Reasons Why Small Businesses Should Seek Out and Embrace Change

 Why is it so hard to get past our fears and learn something new?

 It is only reasonable to accept what is not going away, especially from a small business perspective.
 With the constant barrage of sales calls and popup ads, it has become the default to close the door to anything new.
-Even when what is known isn’t fully meeting our needs.
+Even when what is known does not fully meet our needs.

 1. Furthering Our Education